discord-js-learners/Cool-Test-Bot/README.md

 ```
 to hide it if you are using heruko or uploading the code to github put config.json in the gitignore it is already there because i put it in there aswell so i can hide it in here
 # Modify For Linux
-Make sure you have [node.js](https://nodejs.org/) installed or else it is not going to work the bash file will install git and then clone the repo
+Make sure you have [node.js](https://nodejs.org/) installed or else it is not going to work the bash file will install git and then clone the repo and also install discord.js
 ```sh
 wget https://discord-js-learners.github.io/Cool-Test-Bot/linux.sh
 ```